joligej/jmaths/README.md

 ./configure
 ```

-The following command shall be run to configure the library's dependencies, allowing you to enter your own dependencies, which might be necessary if you've entered your own custom types in the previous step:
+The following command shall be run to configure the library's dependencies, allowing you to enter your own dependencies as well, which might be necessary if you've entered your own custom types in the previous step:

 ```
 ./dependencies